SQL query (new version)

-Use SQL statements to quickly query and analyze data from sources such as MaxCompute, EMR Hive, and Hologres.
-This topic describes how to run SQL queries against data sources.
+To quickly query and analyze data, you can use SQL statements to query data sources such as MaxCompute, EMR Hive, and Hologres.
+This topic describes how to run SQL queries on data sources.

 Important

-This document applies to the new version of DataAnalysis.
-For the previous version, see SQL query (Old).
-You can switch between the new and old versions of DataAnalysis using the navigation bar.
+This topic applies to the new version of DataAnalysis.
+For instructions on the previous version, see SQL query (Old).
+You can switch between the new and old versions of DataAnalysis in the navigation bar.

 Supported data sources

-SQL query supports the following data source types: MaxCompute, Hologres, EMR, CDH, ADB for PostgreSQL, ADB for MySQL, ClickHouse, StarRocks, MySQL, PostgreSQL, Oracle, SQL Server, Doris, and SelectDB.
+SQL query supports the following data source types: MaxCompute, Hologres, EMR, CDH, ADB for PostgreSQL, ADB for MySQL, ClickHouse, StarRocks, MySQL, PostgreSQL, Oracle, SQL Server, Doris, SelectDB, and Lindorm Spark.

 Note

-Only MaxCompute supports both direct connections and data source connections.
-All other data source types support connections only to data sources that have been added to your workspace.
+Only MaxCompute supports querying through both direct connections and data source connections.
+Other data source types support querying only data sources within your workspace.

 Data source permissions